Cantera/cantera/CONTRIBUTING.md

     followed by a blank line and a more detailed summary, if any)
   * Make related changes in a single commit, and unrelated changes in separate commits
-  * Make sure that your commits do not include any undesired files, e.g., files produced as part of the build process or other temporary files.
+  * Make sure that your commits do not include any undesired files, such as files produced as part of the build process or other temporary files.
-  * Use Git's history-rewriting features (i.e., `git rebase -i`; see https://help.github.com/articles/about-git-rebase/) to organize your commits and squash "fixup" commits and reversions.
+  * Use Git's history-rewriting features (such as `git rebase -i`; see https://help.github.com/articles/about-git-rebase/) to organize your commits and squash "fixup" commits and reversions.
   * Do not merge your branch with `main`.
 If needed, you should rebase your branch